rene-richter/moderncpp/docs/13_function_template_exercises.md

 ```
 Hints:
 * `std::less<>{}` creates an `<utility>` object comparing two thingys by `operator<(a,b)`.
-* In databases, considering columns of a table is called a projection.
+* In databases, considering (some) columns of a table is called a projection.

 A:
 ...